SandSnip3r/pathery-vibecoded/README.md

 # Pathery Puzzle Solver

 This project is a high-performance, Python-based command-line application designed to programmatically solve puzzles from the game Pathery.
-It uses a variety of sophisticated solver algorithms, with its most computationally intensive components offloaded to C++, to find optimal or near-optimal solutions for a given puzzle layout.
+It uses a variety of sophisticated solver algorithms to find optimal or near-optimal solutions for a given puzzle layout.

 ## Key Features